AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Deploy and use Docker/Deploy and use Docker on Alibaba Cloud Linux 2 instances.md

 ## Deploy Docker

 This section describes how to manually install Docker.
-You can also purchase the required image from [Alibaba Cloud Marketplace](https://market.aliyun.com/software) and easily deploy Docker.
+You can also purchase a Docker image from [Alibaba Cloud Marketplace](https://market.aliyun.com/software) to deploy Docker on an ECS instance.

 1. Remotely connect to an ECS instance.
 For more information, see [Overview](/intl.en-US/Instance/Connect to instances/Overview.md).